Contested Divorce Lawyers & Divorce Attorneys

 After all relevant information has been obtained, we work on getting a resolution to your case.
 The most amiable way to resolve it is of course by reaching a settlement agreement with your spouse.
 We work solely on your behalf to negotiate an agreement that is satisfactory to you.
 If your spouse is unwilling to cooperate, then we will request a trial date, and we will fight zealously to get you all that you deserve.
 Our divorce lawyer keep you fully informed about every aspect of your case and what you can expect, and we never make decisions about the settlement of your case without your consent and approval.

-Due to the unpredictability of contested divorces, it is impossible to do these on a flat fee basis.
-A retainer will be charged, and the attorney will bill out of the retainer at an hourly rate.
-These retainer fees can range from $1500 to $10,000 or more, depending on the law firm and many other variables.
+Due to the unpredictability of contested divorces, it is generally not possible to do these on a flat fee basis.
+A retainer will be charged, and the attorney will bill out of that retainer at an hourly rate.
+These up front retainer fees can range from $1500 to $5,000 or more, depending on the law firm and many other variables.
 Our local contested divorce lawyers generally require anywhere from $1500 to $5000 up front depending on the complexity of your case.
-However, we try to keep the retainers as low as possible for you and we do accept down payments and partial payments to begin your case.
+However, we try to keep the retainers as low as possible and are willing to work with you in most cases.

 If you live in Huntsville, Madison, Decatur, Gardendale, Cullman, Jasper, Tuscaloosa, Birmingham, Trussville, Pelham, Helena, Alabaster, Bessemer, Chelsea, Clanton, Calera, Prattville, Montgomery, Selma, Anniston, Talladega, Moody, Leeds, Pell City, or anywhere else in Central or Northern Alabama then we can meet in any of our nearby offices.
 We have offices in Madison County, Morgan County, Calhoun County, Autauga County, Montgomery County, Jefferson County, and Shelby County.